Table of Contents

-If you have questions, the staff at MTI College has answers.
+If you have questions, the staff at Campus has answers.
 Our helpful admissions staff is available at: (916) 339-1500.
 Call us today for more information on whether our Technical Support Specialist program is right for you.

 Our Technical Support Specialist diploma program is available in our Online format, where all of the coursework can be done remotely, with minimal in-classroom days required.